 Furthermore, the success of universities in China, Singapore, Korea and Japan – and only a very small number of the thousands of Asian universities make it into any rankings at all – is largely based on these institutions ‘westernising’ their educational and research methods and pouring in money.
 But that hasn’t just started last year; it has been a phenomenon of the past decade, and while the results are certainly there, they are not startling.

 It is obvious enough that as some countries make a transition into a more developed economic state, their universities will benefit from more investment and higher levels of ambition.
 But actually, it is rather remarkable that this has not had a much greater impact on the rankings.
 Then again, this is not to say that there aren’t issues here to be addressed.
 The uncertainty about university funding in these islands has certainly had an impact, but so have other factors, including the inconsistencies and peculiarities of migration policies as they affect student movement, and the trend for major companies to seek university links away from the more traditional set.

 What may be much more interesting, however, is this: there may be a hint in the rankings that the university of the future is no longer necessarily the ancient, classical, blue-skies-research institution.
 The new leader, as exemplified in the world’s number 1 university, the California Institute of Technology, may be a more focused, networked and translational university.
 Apart from Caltech, other institutions that also reflect this profile have climbed up the rankings.
-As we try to work out what the role of higher education is to be in the future, that may be the more interesting trend.Explore posts in the same categories: higher education, university comment below, or link to this permanent URL from your own site.
+As we try to work out what the role of higher education is to be in the future, that may be the more interesting trend.higher education, university comment below, or link to this permanent URL from your own site.